Mrprofessor/blog/src/pages/blog/css-and-js-arent-bytecode/index.md

 Same thing also happened to JavaScript.People almost forgot that they can really write an web app by just using pure HTML, CSS and Javascript(_Now they are calling it Vanilla JavaScript_).There was JQuery for quite sometime till angular came.People started using JavaScript in backend,thanks to *node.js*.
 Then came *Vue.js*, *Ember.js*, *Meteor.js*, *React.js* and more.
 And surprisingly some of them don't even use JavaScript, instead they use languages that transpiles in JavaScript.

-It's completely understandable when a lazy programmer(_Well all are lazy_) creates one such language so that he and his company don't have to write lengthy JavaScript all the time, why others are jumping there ditching the core language ? ? ?
+It's completely understandable when a lazy programmer(_Well all are lazy_) creates one such language so that he and his company don't have to write lengthy JavaScript all the time, why others are jumping there ditching the core language??
-Rendering does make a site slow.
 In countries like India,China people are following the same pattern where connectivity is not at it's best yet.

 > See what happened to _Angular_..!!
 They rewrote the whole framework and created _Angular 2_.
 React JS is unstable like an active Volcano.